RCgmbh/PiLot/docs/ap.md

 ### Scripted setup
 There is a script which will install the required packages and change some configuration files.
 The script isn't particularly sophisticated, but will probably work if you started from a blank setup as described in the previous chapter.
 If you prefer a manual configuration, scroll down a bit and follow the steps in the section [Manual setup](ap.md#manual-setup).

 Using the script is quite easy.
-You just have to set an handful of values in the script file first.
-First, using `ifconfig` once again, get the names of your network interfaces (like wlxSomething for wireless adapters, and enxSomething for wired adapters), and copy them somewhere for later use.
+You just have to set a few values in the script file first.
+First, using `ifconfig` once again, get the name of the network adapter you want to use for the accesspoint (like wlxSomething or wlxOnboardWiFi), and copy it somewhere for later use.
 Then, if, you haven't done yet, change into the pilotinstall directory, and start editing the install script:
 ```
 cd ~/pilotinstall
 nano 01-install-ap.sh
 ```
 You will see some empty variables, like **apAdapter=""**.
 There is a comment for each variable, that tells you what value to set.
 You have to decide which wireless adapter (if you have two) you want to use for the access point, so just enter the name of that adapter, as found in "ifconfig", between the double quotes.
 I usually use wlxOnboardWiFi for this, but on Raspberry Pi 3 I had some issues with that, and had to use the other wlx...
 Adapter.
-Using the onboard WiFi, you would end up with **apAdapter="wlxOnboardWiFi"**.
-If you have a second WiFi adapter, enter its name for "inetWiFiAdapter", and enter the name of the ethernet adapter (starting with enx...) for inetEthAdapter, if you want to share any available internet access with clients connected to the PiLot access point.
+Using the onboard WiFi, you can keep the default **apAdapter="wlxOnboardWiFi"**.

-Also enter values for the next two variables, to give your wireless network an name, and set a reasonable password.
-The values for staticIp don't need to be changed, but if you understand enough about IP addresses, you can of course change them.
+Also enter values for the next two variables, to give your wireless network a **name (SSID)**, and set a reasonable **password** (at least **8 characters!**).
+The value for staticIp does not need to be changed, but if you understand enough about IP addresses, you can of course change it, basically it will define the static IP and thus the IP range used by the accesspoint.
 Finally save the file and close it (Ctrl+X, Y, Enter).

 Now, run the script as superuser, so enter
 ```